sydneyp622/sydneyp622/README.md

 - 👋 Hi, I’m @sydneyp622
 - 👀 I’m interested in becoming a Business Analysis!
-- 🌱 I’m currently in my last semester at East Carolina Univeristy as an MIS majorT
+- 🌱 I’m currently in my last semester at East Carolina Univeristy as an MIS major
 - 📫 How to reach me: email - sydneyporter622@gmail.com

 <!---